-Armenia, Azerbaijan continue fighting as EU calls for calm

-YEREVAN, Armenia (AP) — The fighting between Armenian and Azerbaijani forces over the separatist region of Nagorno-Karabakh continued Wednesday morning, with Armenian officials saying the territory’s capital came under attack again and the European Union calling for cessation of hostilities.
+‘How long will it last?’
+Nagorno-Karabakh fighting rages on

+YEREVAN, Armenia (AP) — The intense shelling in the separatist region of Nagorno-Karabakh is taking its toll on the civilian population as fighting between Armenian and Azerbaijani forces showed no signs of abating Wednesday, with one resident hunkered down in a shelter overnight exclaiming “How can one stand it?
+How long will it last?”

 Clashes between Azerbaijani and Armenian forces in the region since Sept.
-27 has killed hundreds in the worst escalation of hostilities since 1994 when a truce ended a war that raged for several years.
+27 have killed hundreds in the worst escalation of hostilities since 1994 when a truce ended a war that raged for several years.
 Nagorno-Karabakh lies inside Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia for more than a quarter-century.

+Stepanakert, the territory’s capital, has been under intense attacks in recent days.
+Footage by The Associated Press showed flashes of explosions that could be seen from the city center on Tuesday night.

+Local residents have been gathering in shelters to escape the violence, distraught over continued strikes on the city.

+“Bombing … buildings and houses are destroyed.
+We are so afraid of it.
+How can one stand it?
+How long will it last?”
+Sida, one fearful resident who stayed in a shelter on Tuesday night, told The Associated Press without providing her full name.

-Armenian Defense Ministry spokesman Artsrun Ovannisian said Wednesday that Stepanakert, the capital of Nagorno-Karabkh, was being targeted once again by Azerbaijan along with other settlements.
+Armenian Defense Ministry spokesman Artsrun Ovannisian said Wednesday that Stepanakert was being targeted once again by Azerbaijan along with other settlements.
 Nagorno-Karabakh officials said that non-military facilities in Stepanakert have been hit with missiles and drones.

 Russian state RIA Novosti news agency reported Wednesday that some of the overnight shelling has hit people’s houses, causing significant damage.